Old Bridge Collapse

 People don’t like complexity and secrecy, especially when their income depends on the information that’s hidden.
 They yearn for quick and simple solutions, and so naturally there arises a group who will sell them spurious peace of mind.
 In our industry, that place is occupied by the bad SEO, who promises a quick-fix ride to the top of the SERPs, often employing many of the methods we’re about to discuss.
 No SEO worth his salt is going to rely on these techniques, or promise an easy and simple solution to the problem of ranking well.

-Much of the time Google will not impose a penalty on sites that indulge in these sorts of strategies, but they frequently disregard the links in question.
-For sites, that means they will have invested a lot of money in SEO that brings no benefit.
+Often, Google doesn’t penalize sites that use these strategies.
+However, they frequently ignore those links.
+For sites, this means they invested a lot of money in SEO.
+And that SEO brings no benefit.

 Forum and Comment Spam